-Unusual in its design, this octagonal church in the Conestee community of Greenville is one of only three similarly-shaped churches in the United States.
+Unusual in its design, McBee Methodist Church – located in the Greenville community of Conestee – is one of only three octagonal churches in the United States.
 Also known as McBee Chapel, the structure was built in 1841 by John Adams, a millwright and mechanical engineer from Stirlingshire, Scotland, who came to America in 1834 to practice his trade.
 Adams ended up in Lincolnton, North Carolina, where he met Vardry McBee.

 Known as the “Father of Greenville,” McBee had purchased land around what is now downtown Greenville and developed a village along the Reedy River.
 Acting as an absentee landlord, he established a sawmill, gristmill, and store.

 In the early 1830s McBee acquired more land along the river in Conestee and finally moved to Greenville County, along with Adams.
 The men developed a large paper and textile mill, now known as Conestee Mill.
 At the time, the mill was known as McBee Manufacturing.